 Activity Evidence that supports this approach Challenge number(s) addressed Mini Bus Collecting and bringing low attending pupils to school will ensure their attendance percentage will increase.
 (School data indicates that difficulties attendance and lateness have improved with the use of breakfast club.)
 2 and 7 Increased attendance and opportunity to access breakfast Pastoral Welfare Manager and Nursery FLO.
-Having a full time family liaison officer will help to break down barriers with our PPG families which will ensure the relative support will be put into place.
+Having a full time family liaison officer helps to break down barriers with our PPG families which will ensure the relative support will be put into place.
 (Review of best practice in parental engagement - DFE 2010) EEF toolkit = +4 benefit for lowest cost 2,5,7,9 Parental engagement to improve attendance Learning Mentor Children having access to a learning mentor ensures the attendance levels increase and enables the children to focus within lessons which increase their attainment.
-EEF toolkit = +2 benefit 2,5 Increased attendance and increased parental engagement 2 ELSA trained staff EEF states that social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
-1, 3, 4, 8, 9
+2,5

-Breakfast Club A free breakfast club is provided for our children and families.
+The therapy dog can provide support to ensure some vulnerable pupils are able to settle into school more readily.
+EEF toolkit = +2 benefit Increased attendance and increased parental engagement 2 ELSA trained staff EEF states that social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
+1, 3, 4, 8, 9 Breakfast Club A free breakfast club is provided for our children and families.
 It provides a safe space for all pupils and families to arrive at school early and enjoy a free breakfast.
 This has a positive impact on our schools' attendance as well as increased attention as soon as the children enter the classroom.
 National Library of Medicine The Advantages and Disadvantages of Breakfast Clubs According to Parents, Children, and School Staff in the North East of England, UK - PMC (nih.gov) EEF Evaluation of school breakfast clubs = 'found both improved attendance and behaviour in schools.'
 1,2,5 Trips -Year 6 residential children.
-Contributing a % of final costs, PPG children are to attend a residential trip alongside non-PPG children. -PPG will have a % of trips paid for to ensure they can attend.
+Contributing a % of final costs, PPG children are to attend a residential trip alongside non-PPG childrenPPG will have a % of trips paid for to ensure they can attend.
 Council for learning outside the classroom - "Learning outside the classroom changes lives."
-3,6 and 8 In-house visitors PPG children will have a % of experiences paid for so they have the same access and opportunities as non- PPG children There are many benefits to bringing visitors into primary schools.
+3,6 and 8 In-house visitors PPG children will have a % of experiences paid for so they have the same access and opportunities as non-PPG children There are many benefits to bringing visitors into primary schools.
 Bastide (1999) suggests that "a very useful source of first-hand experiencefor pupils can be the visitor" and McCreery et al (2010) identified that "the big advantage is that becomes personal, particular and real."
 3,6,8 After-school club The opportunity to be involved in a range of activities to develop both physically, emotionally and socially.
-EEF research - Teaching and learning toolkit extending the school day.
-Moderate impact for moderate cost 2,4,5 Swimming Our children attend swimming sessions for 12 weeks during the school year.
-Funding will be allocated to pupil premium children to enable access.
-1, 6, 8
+2,4,5